itsdc03/itsdc03/README.md

-- 👋 Hi, I’m @itsdc03
+- 👋 Hi, I’m Dhruv Chauhan
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in machine learning, data analytics, and algorithms
-- 🌱 I’m currently learning Machine Learning in Python
-- 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me itsdc03@gmail.com

 <!---